paspapob/paspapob.github.io/README.md

 github-pages, which can be found at the following
 link: https://pages.github.com/versions/

-1. Open Command Prompt and change directory to the cloned repository
+1. Open Command Prompt and change directory to the cloned repository.
 2. Run the command `jekyll new --skip-bundle .`
 3. Open the newly generated Gemfile with Atom.
 4. Add `#` to the beginning of the line that starts with `gem "jekyll"`